 Here’s what happened to the Walker Texas Ranger cast and where they are now in 2026.

-He credits this approach, along with his 50-plus year relationship with Total Gym fitness equipment, for his continued mobility.
+Norris had adapted his training regimen in his later years, practicing martial arts forms in a swimming pool to reduce joint stress while maintaining muscle tone.
+He credited this approach, along with his 50-plus year relationship with Total Gym fitness equipment, for his continued mobility well into his eighties.

-Beyond acting, Norris has built a business empire.
+Beyond acting, Norris had built a genuine business empire.
 He founded CForce Bottling Company in 2015 after discovering an artesian aquifer on his Lone Wolf Ranch in Navasota, Texas.
+The company operated a 43,000 square foot bottling facility.
+He also ran Roundhouse Provisions, selling emergency food kits and supplements targeted at the survivalist and wellness demographics.

-He’s also been locked in legal battles over Walker Texas Ranger profits.
+He had also been locked in legal battles over Walker Texas Ranger profits.
 His production company sued CBS and Sony Pictures Television for $30 million, claiming they failed to properly account for streaming and video-on-demand revenue.
+The lawsuit highlighted the ongoing struggle for legacy actors to capture value from shows created before the streaming era.

 Clarence Gilyard Jr. (James “Jimmy” Trivette): From Ranger to Professor